chukiagosoftware/software-engineer-blog/content/pages/about.md

 the ass, but adding extensions is relatively easy.
 I used the current 3.4.1 version with **InlineProcessor** and then I had a :tropical_drink: or two.
 Just kidding, I probably went for a :bike: ride.

 If you realize these Github icons are kind of large by default, 64x64.
-To fix that, I used some magical CSS which took a lot longer than expected and is why I am not a frontend dude.
+To fix that, I used some magical CSS:

      .ghe_emoji img{
         padding: 0;